 On a literal level, IT support is an incredibly broad term that refers to any assistance given with technology-related products and services.
-In a business setting however, the role of an IT technical support officer is primarily to help monitor and maintain computer systems and networks across an organisation.
+In a business setting however, the role of an IT technical support engineer is primarily to help monitor and maintain computer systems and networks across an organisation.

 The importance of IT support should not be overlooked.
-Any company using computers - which in this day and age is practically every company - will need to consider their IT solutions if they are to make the most of the technology.
+Any company using computers - which in this day and age is practically every company - will need to consider their IT strategy if they are to make the most of the technology.
 Technical support is not just about fixing problems, but optimising the usability and performance of each and every component within a system.
 On top of this most IT companies will create technology road maps for businesses to keep them up to date and secure for the years ahead.

 Any time an organisation wants to introduce new technology into its domain, including employees’ own mobile devices, enlisting IT support services can ensure the best means of integration.